Planting chart for Mississippppi

 For commercial or large-scale seed production see the Tropic Sun pdf.
 Aphids

 (Aphis spp.) and the bean butterfly (Lampides boeticus) have been the main insect pests.
 Powdery mildew (Oidium sp.) may appear on leaves during very humid weather.
 Harvest when the seeds rattle in the pods, which will be about 5 months from planting.
 When the seed crop is ready for harvest, the plants should be dry and self-defoliated.
 However, showers after the last irrigation

 could keep the crop green.
 Seed yields of over 2200 lb/acre may be expected.

 Nettles are not listed as a noxious weed in MS. But they are a weed.
 They like rich soil, and will come back every year in a good spot without your effort.
 You can pick the tops off repeatedly and boil them like spinach.
 Delicious, I’m not kidding!
-Watch out for their sting, which is from the juice on the underside of their leaves while growing in the field.
+Watch out for their sting when picking or handling them raw, which is from the juice on the underside of their leaves.

 Potato, Sweet Potato, Tarot Root

 Peanuts, Peas, Beans